 “Ever tried?
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better.”

 Just accept how you feel.
 When you’ve just failed it will most likely hurt.
 Sometimes a bit.
 Sometimes a lot.
 That’s OK.

 Don’t try to push it away by distracting yourself or by trying to push the responsibility onto the rest of the world (if you deep down know that this one’s on you partly or fully).
 And don’t try to paint it over with a smile.

-I’ve found that it works better to not let yourself be lead away by those options or impulses.
+I’ve found that it works better to not let yourself be led away by those options or impulses.
 But to just be with what I’m thinking and feeling.

-To try to accept it, to let it in and to hurt for a while instead of trying to reject it all and to keep it away.
+To try to accept it, to let it in, and to hurt for a while instead of trying to reject it all and keep it away.

 Because when you let it in and accept it then it will go faster and in the long run be less painful to process what has happened.

 If you reject how you really feel then those emotions will pop up at unexpected times later on and can make you moody, pessimistic, angry, or sad.

 Never be Tired of Failing Your way to Success.
 Remember: you’re not a failure just because you had a setback.

 When you’ve had a setback it’s very easy to start thinking that you will always keep failing in this area of your life.
 It’s easy to start thinking that YOU are indeed a failure.